NICMx/Jool/en/index.md

 	- [The timeouts](usr-flags-global.html#udp-timeout) now follow the `HH:MM:SS:mmm` format.
 	- `--fragment-arrival-timeout` is gone.
 (Because the fragment database is gone.)
 9. The manpages are horribly outdated.
 (I will rewrite them over the course of the week; use this site's documentation instead.)
+10. All userspace client commands that require kernel cooperation (ie. all off them, except for `--help`, `--usage` and such) now require admin privileges.

 These are the new features: